abilandz/PH8124/Lecture_6/Lecture_6.md

 TeST2 TEST2 TEsT2 TEST2 tEST2
 ```

-Since each line has at least one case insensitive variant of the specified pattern 'test', the whole file is printed in this example.
+Since each line has at least one case-insensitive variant of the specified pattern 'test', the whole file is printed in this example.

-Very frequently, we need to filter out all lines in the file which contain the specified pattern only at the very beginning of the line.
+Very frequently, we need to filter out all lines in the file that contain the specified pattern only at the very beginning of the line.
 This is achieved by using the special character ```^``` (caret):

 ```bash
 grep "^test" grepExample.txt